EmidaOlamide/DataCleaning_SQL/README.md

 ### Deleting bad data
 * Deleted columns not needed using Alter table statement

-Check out my SQL queries and have fun.
+Check out my SQL queries.
 Your feedback will be greatly appreciated.

 Warm Regards,